 Estimating parameters in a latent variable model can be done efficiently using the EM algorithm \citep{dempster}.
-The E-step begins by inferring the latent variables $a$, given ${\boldsymbol{\theta}}$ and $I$.
+The E step begins by inferring the latent variables $a$, given ${\boldsymbol{\theta}}$ and $I$.
 Using Bayes' rule, $P(a|I,{\boldsymbol{\theta}})$ can be written as

 However, the expectation over $P(a|I,{\boldsymbol{\theta}})$ cannot be evaluated analytically, so approximate inference must be used.
-One approach, often used in sparse coding, is to assume the Maximum Posterior (MAP) estimate for $a$.
+One approach often used in sparse coding is to assume the Maximum Posterior (MAP) estimate for $a$.
 Upon defining $E=-\log{[P(I|{\boldsymbol{\theta}},a)P(a)]}$, and using Eq.~(\ref{posterior}), this can be written as

 where